Why Is My Scottish Fold Sitting So Strangely? Cat Behavior Explained

 The Mutated Gene – Scottish Fold Osteochondrodysplasia (SFOCD)

-Scottish folds have a genetic condition that affects their cartilage (hence the folded ears), which allows them to have a much more flexible body than us and other cat breeds.
+Scottish folds have a genetic condition that affects their cartilage (hence the folded ears), which unfortunately leads to multiple issues involving their bones, joints, and cartilage throughout their body.

 The gene mutation affects their body’s cartilage and joints, allowing them to rotate their bodies in seemingly uncomfortable positions.
 This is due to a condition known as osteodystrophy—a bone and cartilage abnormality found in Scottish folds.
 This is an inherited condition, and it is formally known as Scottish fold osteochondrodysplasia (SFOCD).